Install Determined on Slurm/PBS#

-This document describes how to deploy Determined on a Slurm cluster.
+This document describes how to deploy Determined on an HPC cluster managed by the Slurm or PBS workload managers.

-The Determined master and launcher installation packages are configured for installation on a single login or administrator Slurm cluster node.
+The Determined master and launcher installation packages are configured for installation on a single login or administrator Slurm/PBS cluster node.

 After the node has been selected and the Installation Requirements have been fulfilled and configured, install and configure the Determined master:

-Install the on-premises Determined master component (not including the Determined agent) as described in the Install Determined Using Linux Packages document.
+Install the on-premises Determined master component (not including the Determined agent) as described in Install Determined Using Linux Packages.
 Perform the installation and configuration steps, but stop before starting the

 determined-masterservice, and continue with the steps below.